Mounsef1/project1/README.md

 # Project 0

-Web Programming with Python and JavaScript
+Web Programming with Python and JavaScript.

 So this was my first project in html and CSS, we’ve been brought to create a web page that will talk about one of our interest , so for me I choose to talk about my city Marrakech-Morocco, places that you could visit once you are there ,our gastronomy that you will taste , also some different activities that you could do at night, and at the end I created a page that should contain